-The new modem rental price increases quietly hit customer’s bills, with notification buried deep on pages 4 and 5 of the prior month’s bill.
-Can Comcast raise modem rental and other fees, even if you have a contracted package price?
+Xfinity’s new modem rental price increases quietly hit customer’s bills, with notification buried deep on pages 4 and 5 of the prior month’s bill.
+Can Comcast raise modem rental and other fees, even if you have a contracted package price with them?

 It turns out, they can.
 Xfinity states the following on a Xfinity price changes page:

 If you have a promotional price or minimum-term agreement for specific services, prices for those services won’t change until that period is over.
 However, taxes and fees such as equipment charges, the Broadcast TV Fee and Regional Sports Network Fee, and service to additional TVs may change as needed.
-View your billing statement in My Account to see your plan, charges, and fees anytime.
+View your billing statement in your account to see your plan, charges, and fees anytime.

 Cutting your Comcast Modem Rental Fee to Nothing is Easy

-$168 per year ($14 x 12 months) is a steep price to pay to simply borrow an Xfinity modem.
-And while Comcast’s modem rental prices keep going up, the actual price for you to purchase equipment that is at least as equally as functional as Comcast’s has steeply declined.
+$180 per year ($15 x 12 months) is a steep price to pay to simply borrow an Xfinity “xFi” modem/gateway that is not yours to own when you can get the same or better speed and reliability from your own devices.
+And, while Comcast’s modem rental prices keep going up, the actual price for you to purchase equipment that is at least as equally as functional as Comcast’s has steeply declined.

 This makes the prospect of ditching your rented Comcast Xfinity modem/router for your own even more lucrative than it has been in the past.